kperkins411/PCSE_595/README.md

-# CPSC327
+# PCSE 698
-C++
+Setting up a Paperspace machine and using Fastai for simple object recognition

 This is a github page.
-Please go to https://cnuclasses.github.io/CPSC327/ to see it as a webpage.
+Please go to https://kperkins411.github.io/PCSE_698/ to see it as a webpage.

 Note: the content folder is course content, anything above it is HTML page display.
 Spend most of your time in navbar/lectures and navbar/projects